nwicki/SMGP-2021/assignment6/README.md

 **Relevant files:** `FaceRegistor.h|.cpp`

-In order to perform PCA on the scanned faces we first need to register them with a common triangulation (template).
+In order to perform PCA on the scanned faces, we first need to register them with a common triangulation (template).
 Once the faces are rigidly aligned, we need to warp the template to match closely the surface of the scanned faces.

 This is done in an iterative manner by solving repeatedly a linear system involving several terms.

 <img width="35%"><img src="results/4-system.png" width="30%">

-+ **Laplacian smoothing term**: encourages the warped mesh to be as smooth as itself from the previous iteration.
++ **Laplacian smoothing term**: Encourages the warped mesh to be as smooth as itself from the previous iteration.
-+ **Boundary constraints**: enforces the vertices at the boundary of the template mesh to stay still.
++ **Boundary constraints**: Enforces the vertices at the boundary of the template mesh to stay still.
-+ **Landmark constraints**: enforces the position of the landmarks on the template to match the one of those on the scanned face.
++ **Landmark constraints**: Enforces the position of the landmarks on the template to match the one of those on the scanned face.
-+ **Dynamic constraints**: when a vertex of the template becomes close enough to a vertex on the scanned mesh, encourage it to match it exactly.
++ **Dynamic constraints**: When a vertex of the template becomes close enough to a vertex on the scanned mesh, encourage it to match it exactly.
 These constraints change at every iteration and the threshold for "how close is close" is determined by the parameter `epsilon`.

 While most of the constraints leads to rows in the system matrix to be zero except at one position where it is 1, the landmark constraints are a bit different.
 In fact, since our landmarks are precise points on a mesh defined by barycenter coordinates on a given triangular face, the landmark constraints actually give rise to rows with 3 non-zero values that sum up to 1.
 Thus, if we want to keep this precision (instead of assigning to the nearest vertex), we cannot use the substitution method as in Assignment 5.

-Here are the result for each iteration:
+Here are the results for each iteration:

 | Iteration 0 (rigid aligned) | Iteration 1 | Iteration 2 | Iteration 3 |
 |:---:|:---:|:---:|:---:|